lfzuniga/lfzuniga.github.io/_projects/2024-03-PC-Build.md

 ---
 layout: project
 title: PC Build
-description: Built a PC from scrath.
-This was my first time doing it.
+description: Built a PC from scrath with no experience.
+I go through the process and learnings.
 date: 2024-03-01
 status: Completed
 ---